matthewfeickert/python3-scipy-alpine/README.md

-# python3-scipy-alpine
+# Alpine Docker image with Python 3 and scipy

-Python3.7 with SciPy built on Alpine
+Python 3.7 with SciPy built on Alpine